A

 A condition caused by overexposure to high temperatures, leading to illnesses like heat exhaustion or heat stroke, with prevention measures like hydration and rest breaks.

-Any work involving open flames, sparks, or heat (e.g., welding, cutting) that requires specific safety precautions to prevent fires or explosions.
-Kept the more complete definition.
+Any work involving open flames, sparks, or heat (e.g., welding, cutting) that requires specific safety precautions to prevent fires or explosions. .

 The practice of maintaining a clean and orderly workplace to reduce hazards like slips, trips, or fire risks.